-The assessment highlights a community preference for the provision of local cemeteries.
-In order to continue to meet this need the following actions are recommended:

-- A new cemetery is provided in the northern part of the city as a replacement for Belfast Cemetery which may still include extending this cemetery or obtaining resource consent for Ouruhia. - Develop additional capacity with additional adjoining land purchase at Avonhead Cemetery. - A denominational area for Russian Orthodox burials is developed at Memorial Park Cemetery. - Investigate provision of designated burial areas to meet the needs of Pacific Island people. - A new area is developed at Memorial Park Cemetery for RSA burials if needed within the next 10 years. - A limit on the pre-purchase of plots is established.

-- Further explore the shared use of Shands Road Cemetery with Selwyn District Council and continue to use Yaldhurst in the meantime. - Options for improved use of plots are investigated, particularly ash plots. - A public promotion plan for less known cemetery sites is developed and implemented. - Investigate future provision of an area that could be used for mass burial purposes and as a future cemetery site. - Restrict all first burials to double debth to use land in a more sustainable manner and to cater for future family internments. - Lyttelton basin area burials will need to be located in Diamond Harbour Cemetery. - Akaroa requires additional ashes beams that are not to be pre-sold but held for use as needed. - Larger casket sizes being used will require larger plot sizes and the uptake of available full burial space at a faster rate than currently.
+- The assessment highlights a community preference for the provision of local cemeteries.
+In order to continue to meet this need the following actions are recommended: - A new cemetery is provided in the northern part of the city as a replacement for Belfast Cemetery for which it is intended to extend this cemetery. - Develop additional capacity with additional adjoining land purchase at Avonhead Cemetery. - Investigate provision of designated burial areas to meet the needs of Pacific Island people. - A limit on the pre-purchase of plots is established - Further explore the shared use of Shands Road Cemetery with Selwyn District Council and continue to use Yaldhurst in the meantime. - Options for improved use of plots are investigated, particularly ash plots. - A public promotion plan for less known cemetery sites is developed and implemented. - Investigate future provision of an area that could be used for mass burial purposes and as a future cemetery site. - Lyttelton basin area burials will need to be located in - · Diamond Harbour Cemetery. - Akaroa are burials will need to be located in Duvauchelles Cemetery. - Larger casket sizes being used will require larger plot sizes and the uptake of available full burial space at a faster rate than currently.